 The department encourages pupils to undertake work beyond normal class and homework.
 We offer a superb range of shared resources and recommend suitable internet sites to help candidates develop their language skills at home.
 Here, pupils can access materials used in class as well as current music, cultural information and further links relating to each of the countries in question.
 We make full use of the opportunities offered by digital technologies and a number of our Key Stage 3 and Key Stage 5 resources are available to pupils digitally.
 Past paper listening sound files are easily accessible on the system for additional examination practice.
 In Year 11, pupils also have the opportunity for weekly conversation sessions with a native speaker to practise their oral skills.
 Immersion in a language outside the classroom is an essential part of learning a language and all pupils are encouraged to visit the countries where the languages are spoken.
-Trips are regularly reviewed and revised.
-Year 10 pupils studying Spanish will have the opportunity to participate in Spanish language immersion trips to Sevilla and Andalucia, Year 11 pupils of German will have the chance to relish a language trip to the Rhineland and Year 11 pupils of French will have the opportunity to enjoy a cultural and linguistic visit to Bordeaux.
+Trips are regularly reviewed and, in previous years, have included a Spanish language trip to Sevilla and Andalucia, a German cultural and linguistic trip to the Rhineland and a French language immersion trip to Bordeaux.
 Such trips are the "bread and butter" of an MFL Department and we delight in sharing the experience of life abroad with our pupils.